hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `allow_stopping_for_update` - (Optional) If true, allows Terraform to stop the instance to update its properties.
   If you try to update a property that requires stopping the instance without setting this field, the update will fail.

-* `attached_disk` - (Optional) List of disks to attach to the instance.
+* `attached_disk` - (Optional) Additional disks to attach to the instance.
+Can be repeated multiple times for multiple disks.
 Structure is documented below.

 * `can_ip_forward` - (Optional) Whether to allow sending and receiving of packets with non-matching source or destination IPs.